fireharp/faulty/README.md

 ## Deployment

-You can deploy Faulty to your own Vercel instance, or you can use the public instance at https://faulty.vercel.app/.
+You can deploy Faulty to your own Vercel instance, use the public instance at https://faulty.vercel.app/, or run it using Docker.

 ### Vercel